cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Look at the log file and do different things in the database (create table, run queries, etc.)

-## 17. Table types in CBDB: heap, AO, and AOCO
+## Lesson 17.
+Table types in CBDB: heap, AO, and AOCO

 **Heap tables**